Vultrex111/Manga4Life-cli-Downloader/README.md

-Here's a revised and formatted version of your README for your GitHub page, providing clear instructions for users on how to use the script:
+Sure, here's an updated `README.md` for your Manga4Life CLI Downloader, providing clear instructions for users:

 ---